Environmental Education and Communication

 NGK promotes its Eco Point System in an effort to contribute to regional environmental improvement.
 Employees earn points for environmental behavior conducted at work and in the home, a portion of which is converted into cash and donated to local government-managed funds (environmental funds).

-In addition to the company’s three sites in Nagoya, Komaki and Chita and the Ishikawa Plant, the system was newly introduced to the Tokyo Main Office and Osaka Branch and sales offices in fiscal 2016.
+In addition to the company’s three sites in Nagoya, Komaki and Chita, and the Ishikawa Plant, the system was newly introduced to the Tokyo Main Office and Osaka Branch and sales offices in FY2016.

 Donation of NGK Eco Points

-The NGK Eco Points earned by individual employees through their engagement in environmental activities are aggregated on an annual basis for each site (Nagoya, Chita, Komaki, Ishikawa), and top scorers are commended every year.
+The NGK Eco Points earned by individual employees through their engagement in environmental activities are aggregated on an annual basis for each site (Nagoya, Chita, Komaki) and plant (Ishikawa), and top scorers are commended every year.
 For earned points, employees select from two options: exchange for eco goods or donate to local funds.
 The number of employees choosing donation is growing every year, indicating increasing environmental awareness.